kpa1sai/kpa1sai/README.md

 ### Hi there, I'm Pavan!👋

-I'm a Senior Software Engineer [cite: 6] with a passion for architecting and building high-availability, cloud-native systems. [cite_start]With 5 years of hands-on experience [cite: 6][cite_start], I specialize in engineering resilient microservices [cite: 11][cite_start], optimizing application performance, and integrating AI-driven solutions [cite: 17] to solve complex, real-world problems.
+I'm a Senior Software Engineer with a passion for architecting and building high-availability, cloud-native systems.
+With 5 years of hands-on experience, I specialize in engineering resilient microservices , optimizing application performance, and integrating AI-driven solutions to solve complex, real-world problems.

 My core focus is on creating software that is not just functional, but also scalable, efficient, and maintainable.